yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/sdk-v12/full-sdk-v12.md

 ### Optional initialization `options` parameter

+This feature is **optional** and is intended for **advanced use cases** where you need to customize how device identification is handled via cookies.

 Starting from **Yuno SDK v1.2**, the `Yuno.initialize` function supports a new optional parameter called `options`.
 This allows for advanced configuration such as customizing the cookie name used for device identification.

 #### Initialization options